cmacdougald/GAME2338/gamecritiquetemplate.md

 ### Platform

-What systems do they play on besides the PC master race?
+What systems does the game run on?

 ### Game Rating